RCmags/imuFilter/README.md

 _integral += error.kp - integral.kc
 dtheta = theta_dot.dt + integral_

 The behavior of the modified filter is analogous to spring-mass system.
-Kp (stiffness) and Kc (damping) are related by the damping ratio Q which in this case is held constant.
-Doing so allows behavior of the filter to be controlled with a single parameter.
+Kp (stiffness) and Kc (damping) are related by the damping ratio Q which is held constant.
+This allows the behavior of the filter to be controlled via a single parameter.

-The filter also uses a quaternion to encode rotations which makes it easy to perform coordinate transformations.
+The filter uses a quaternion to encode rotations.
+This makes it easy to perform coordinate transformations.
 These include:
 - Transfor a vector from the local frame to the global (and vice versa)
 - Get unit vectors of the X, Y and Z axes in the local or global frame.